RamyAllam/kinsta_cdn_tester/Readme.md

 ## Kinsta CloudFlare CDN Tester
-#### This tool scrapes a URL to gather the local static assets files such as images, CSS and JS.
-And returns the relevant headers and the status code
+#### This tool is written to test Kinsta CDN caching based on CloudFlare.
+It scrapes a URL to gather the local static assets files such as images, CSS and JS.
+And returns the relevant headers and the status code.

 ### Usage
+Download the release file from: https://github.com/RamyAllam/kinsta_cdn_tester/releases

 ```
 Usage of ./kcfcache_linux.bin:
   -asset string